-It’s difficult to say where we’ll end up in the next few years as far as the general and legal acceptance of kratom as an alternative medicine.
-But if you just look in places like Reddit, like the American Kratom Association, Youtube videos chronicling anecdotal experiences of kratom use, I believe might feel similarly to me: even if there is addiction potential, isn’t this plant, this potential alternative medicine, worth more study?
+It’s difficult to say where we’ll end up in the next few years as far as the general and legal acceptance of kratom as an alternative route.
+But if you just look in places like Reddit, like the American Kratom Association, Youtube videos chronicling anecdotal experiences of kratom use, I believe might feel similarly to me: even if there is addiction potential, isn’t this plant, this potential alternative, worth more study?

 Here are a few links to folks/places who have shared their experiences with kratom:

 Does Kratom Show up on a Drug Test? https://legendskratomco.com/blogs/the-kratom-life-living-legendary/does-kratom-show-up-on-a-drug-test